-Do I need a third/modern language for NUI Galway courses?
+Do I need a third/modern language for University of Galway courses?

 A third language is required for Arts, Commerce, Law, Medicine , Speech and Language Therapy, Occupational Therapy and Podiatry.
 It is not required for entry to Nursing or Engineering.
 Nor is it required for Science Courses except for Biotechnology.